More at rubyonrails.org:

 end

 When a transaction completes, the after_commit or after_rollback callbacks are called for all models created, updated, or destroyed within that transaction.
 However, if an exception is raised within one of these callbacks, the exception will bubble up and any remaining after_commit or after_rollback methods will not be executed.
-As such, if your callback code could raise an exception, you'll need to rescue it and handle it within the callback in order to allow other callbacks to run.

 The code executed within after_commit or after_rollback callbacks is itself not enclosed within a transaction.

-In the context of a single transaction, if you interact with multiple loaded objects that represent the same record in the database, there's a crucial behavior in the after_commit and after_rollback callbacks to note.
-These callbacks are triggered only for the first object of the specific record that undergoes a change within the transaction.
+In the context of a single transaction, if you represent the same record in the database, there's a crucial behavior in the after_commit and after_rollback callbacks to note.
+These callbacks are triggered only for the first object of the specific record that changes within the transaction.
 Other loaded objects, despite representing the same database record, will not have their respective after_commit or after_rollback callbacks triggered.
-This nuanced behavior is particularly impactful in scenarios where you expect independent callback execution for each object associated with the same database record.
-It can influence the flow and predictability of callback sequences, leading to potential inconsistencies in application logic following the transaction.

-11.2 Aliases for after_commit
+11.2.
+Aliases for after_commit

 class PictureFile < ApplicationRecord